 What, you ask?
 What horrible disease could possibly be plaguing me?
 Lack of Creativity!
 Yep, I have had a creative block, for MONTHS!
 To some people that might seem pretty silly, but for someone who has a natural inner need to create, this past little while has been excruciating!
 Lack of creativity for me means lack of light.
 Using my imagination is what keeps me upbeat, happy, and functioning.
 Needless to say, the past few months have been more than a little depressing.

 Yeah, it probably doesn’t seem like much to you, and you’re right, it’s probably not.
 I mean, seriously, my sister has 4 kids, 2 with disabilities, and I complain about being a single mama in a new place!
 Yeah, my life is hard.
 Whatev, but anyway, I heard something once that said everybody is fighting a battle somewhere.
 Mine, lately, has just been a little bit of the blues.
 When I get like that, the first thing that goes out the window is my creativity.
-And, when a daydreamer can’t dream, she loses her happy…and marbles.
+And, when a daydreamer can’t dream, she loses her happy… and marbles.
+I need to create.

 This past week something fun happened.
 I won a contest!
 Surprise!
 I don’t ever win anything!
-Of course it wasn’t money, a trip, or a new car (with a heater), but what I did win was a little inspiration.
+Of course it wasn’t money, a trip, or a new car with a heater.
+If wishes were fishes!
+Despite that, what I did win was a little inspiration.
 I won an invite to a website called Pinterest.
-It’s a fun little site where people post “pins” of ideas or things they love on “boards” or categories like Style, Decorating, Entertaining, or what have you.
+It’s a fun little site where people post “pins” of ideas or things they love on “boards” or categories like Style, Create, Decorating, Entertaining, or what have you.
 I’m sure most men would see it as a COMPLETE waste of time.
 And, well yeah, I guess it probably is!
 But a funny thing has happened in the last few days, my creative spark has been ignited again!
 I guess I just needed to get my juices flowing and take a little quiet moment for myself.

 I’ve learned something.